 The COVID-19 pandemic has demonstrated just how vital extensive data and nuanced analysis can be for communities and organizations.
 By learning how to analyze patient information and treatment results, you can help improve care, perform clinical research or develop new medical products.
 For example, analysis of patient data might reveal who is at the greatest risk to end up in a serious emergency situation and allow medical staff to intervene early.
 When you look at everyday situations through the lens of informatics, you may spot numerous opportunities to use resources more effectively, promote efficiency in routine processes and eliminate unnecessary procedures.

-Health informatics get meaningful results when you work closely with people in various departments and roles, including clinical staff, IT specialists and decision makers.
+The value we can get from health informatics depends greatly on our ability to draw data from many different sources, as well as how effectively we can work together with people in various departments and roles, including clinical staff, IT specialists and decision makers.
 To collaborate effectively, you should have the background to use correct medical terminology but also be prepared to discuss data and technical issues in ways that make sense to non-experts.
 Analytics can only help organizations make better decisions when the decision makers understand what the information means and how they can act on it.
 Skills in interpreting data and presenting your findings with persuasive language and visuals allow you to make the case for change.

 Build and Manage Databases

 Handling vast amounts of sensitive information is a common responsibility of working in healthcare informatics.
 You’ll be in the best position to advance your career if you know how databases function and can develop solutions for storing information that fit your organization.
 Some of the most valuable technical skills for health informatics roles include the capabilities to:

 - Perform systems analysis